myQwil/foo_pd/README.md

   * foobar looks in your patch for a canvas called [pd mix] and uses the parameters of whatever sliders, bang objects, or toggles it finds there to give your UI controls similar functionality.

 ## How playback works
-* libpd sends a 1 to vol, then a bang to play.
+* libpd sends a 1 to **vol**, then a bang to **play**.
   * Generally this is where, in your patch, you have an [r play] hooked up to your metro, and an [r vol] connected to a [*~ ] before your output reaches [dac~].

 * the length of the song is arbitrarily set by the user.
   * This affects the trackbar's cursor visibility and ability to set a position.
   * If the length is 0, there will be no trackbar cursor.
-Otherwise, the cursor, when moved, will send its position in seconds to 'pos'.
+Otherwise, the cursor, when moved, will send its position in seconds to **pos**.
 From there, it's up to your patch to take that information from [r pos] and work it into song events.
-  * The patch will not actually stop and move on to the next track until libpd receives a bang from [s stop].
+  * The patch will not actually stop and move on to the next track until pd receives a bang from [s stop].

 ## How the mixer works
 * all mixer controls go inside of [pd mix]